IgnacioOrueta/ignacioorueta.github.io/README.md

-# Personal Projects
+# Projects

 Hi!
 I am Ignacio, a first-year MPA - Data Science student at LSE.
 My expertise lies in Data Analysis, Data Science and Economics.
-In this website, you will find my personal projects.
+In this website, you will find my projects.

-I hope you like it.
+I hope you like them.

 ## Ecomplexity: A comparative analysis of countries' Economic Complexity